Beyond the MD

 - Weekly study sessions hosted by House Fellows

 - Off-campus and on-campus activities hosted by House Fellows

 Why Join a Living Learning Community?

-The first year can be the toughest for many reasons.
-Our LLC’s hope to create a close group of like-minded scholars to build a home away from home.
-LLC’s have been shown nationwide to support scholars in graduation/retention rates, making a home at their institution, and forming close relationships with other students and faculty.
+The first year of college can be the toughest for many reasons.
+Our LLCs strive to create a close group of like-minded scholars to build a home away from home.
+Nationwide, LLCs have been shown to support scholars in graduation and retention rates, making a home at their institution and forming close relationships with other students and faculty.

-When you make your selections in the Housing Options and Learning Communities page, you may indicate your interest in the Natural Sciences Living Learning Communities and may preference as many as you are interested in.
-Declaring interest in the living learning communities is not a guarantee of placement.
-You will be notified if you are selected to join the LLC’s.
+When you make your selections in the Housing Options and Learning Communities page, you may indicate your interest in the Natural Sciences Living Learning Communities and may select as many as you are interested in.
+Declaring interest in the Living Learning Communities is not a guarantee of placement.
+You will be notified if you are selected to join the LLCs.

-Have questions or want to learn more about the LLC’s from the School of Natural Sciences?
-Email José Martínez at email@example.com
+Have questions, or want to learn more about the LLCs from the School of Natural Sciences?
+Please email us at email@example.com.

 If you have specific questions regarding housing, including the cost of housing and meal plans, please visit the housing website.